sakshamjn/Simple_ChatBot/README.md

 # Simple_ChatBot

-Compatible only with python 3.6
+Compatible only with Python 3.6